Ento0n/ProtSpace/README.md

 # RostSpace

-RostSpace is a embedding visualisation tool specialized for biologists, but not limited by this.
-It allows to display embeddings in a 3D or 2D graph.
+RostSpace is an embedding visualisation tool that allows to display any embeddings in a 3D or 2D graph.
+For the dimensionality reduction UMAP, PCA and t-SNE are selectable.
+Additionally, features for biologists are implemented.
+It allows to display molecule structures or sequences by providing a corresponding .pdb- or .fasta-file.

 ## Running the script